mccright/rand-notes/home-maintainance-tasks.md

 **OCTOBER**
 - [ ] Clean the coffee-maker.
 - [ ] Vacuum heat registers.
+- [ ] Inspect attic insulation and replace or add more if needed.
 - [ ] Seal gaps in window and door frames with caulk or weather stripping.
 - [ ] Check fireplace for damage and schedule a chimney cleaning and inspection.
 - [ ] Flip the switch on ceiling fans so air blows up.